AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * The encoding name in the "a=rtpmap" line of SDP MUST be AV1 (the media subtype).
 * The clock rate in the "a=rtpmap" line MUST be 90000.
 * The parameters "**profile**", and "**level-idx**", MUST be included in the "a=fmtp" line of SDP if SDP is used to declare receiver capabilities.
 These parameters are expressed as a media subtype string, in the form of a semicolon separated list of parameter=value pairs.
-* Parameter "**tier**" COULD be included alongside "**profile**" and "**level-idx** parameters in "a=fmtp" line if indicated level supports tier different to 0.
+* Parameter "**tier**" COULD be included alongside "**profile**" and "**level-idx** parameters in "a=fmtp" line if the indicated level supports tier different to 0.

 #### 7.2.2  Usage with the SDP Offer/Answer Model

 When AV1 is offered over RTP using SDP in an Offer/Answer model [RFC3264] for negotiation for unicast usage, the following limitations and rules apply:
 * The media format configuration is identified by **level-idx**, **profile** and **tier**.
 Answerer SHOULD maintain all parameters.
-These media configuration parameters are asymmetrical and answerer COULD declare its own media configuration if answerer capabilities are different to offerer.
+These media configuration parameters are asymmetrical and the answerer COULD declare its own media configuration if the answerer capabilities are different from the offerer.
   * The profile to use in the offerer-to-answerer direction MUST be lesser or equal to the profile the answerer supports for receiving, and the profile to use in the answerer-to-offerer direction MUST be lesser or equal to the profile the offerer supports for receiving.
   * The level to use in the offerer-to-answerer direction MUST be lesser or equal to the level the answerer supports for receiving, and the level to use in the answerer-to-offerer direction MUST be lesser or equal to the level the offerer supports for receiving.
   * The tier to use in the offerer-to-answerer direction MUST be lesser or equal to the tier the answerer supports for receiving, and the tier to use in the answerer-to-offerer direction MUST be lesser or equal to the tier the offerer supports for receiving.